 “An ecommerce website builder?
 Why do I need one?”

-Well, simply they are all the rage these days for anyone who wants to launch their own online shop.
+Well, put simply, they're all the rage these days for anyone wanting to launch their own online shop.

-First off, you don't want to choose an ecommerce website builder and then realize one year later that you're paying too much in transaction fees.
-Also you may find you can't handle the design tools because they are made for more experienced developers.
+First off, you don't want to choose an ecommerce website builder to realize one year later you're paying too much in transaction fees.
+Another common issue is that entrepreneurs can't handle the design tools because they're made for more experienced developers.

-Therefore, a good way to look at your ecommerce website builder shopping experience is with two areas: (a) what you want to accomplish, and (b) what your own personal needs are:
+Therefore, dividing your ecommerce website builder shopping experience into two areas: (a) what you want to accomplish, and (b) what your own needs are is usually a good idea:

 - The second area to evaluate is what you want to accomplish.
-This ties into the tools, settings and features that are offered through the various platforms.
-With that, we want to take a look at the current state of ecommerce and the major trends to plan for the functionality you'll require.
+This ties into the tools, settings, and features offered through the platform.
+With that, we want to take a look at the current state of ecommerce, so you get a feel for the kind of functionality you'll require.

-We review a large range of e commerce website builders in this article Ecommerce Website Builder: The Best Tools to Create a Winning Online Shop.
+We review an extensive range of ecommerce website builders in this article; Ecommerce Website Builder: The Best Tools to Create a Winning Online Shop.

-Shopify have also been at the forefront of making e commerce accessible for everyone.
-Plans start as low as $9 and there are 24 free website themes that you can use to get you started at a very low price.
+Shopify has always been at the forefront of making ecommerce accessible to everyone.
+Plans start as low as $9, and there are 24 free website themes you can use to get you started with.

-Shopify have turned the ecommerce on his hard and have made the process of a setting up a website incredibly easy for even the biggest technophobe.
+Shopify has turned ecommerce on its head and has made the process of a setting up a website incredibly easy for even the biggest technophobe.

-This is backed up with their 24/7 customer support that’s on offer.
-You can take advantage of email, phone and live chat support regardless of the pricing plan you are on.
-Ensuring that support is available in the first few months when you’ll probably be in need!
+This is further backed up by their 24/7 customer support/ You can take advantage of email, phone and live chat support regardless of the pricing plan you're on.
+You can enjoy their support in the first few months when you’ll probably need it the most!

 Is Shopify suitable for me?

-If you are looking to start your e commerce business from scratch today then Shopify is a great choice.
-Additionally as your business grows, Shopify can grow match you by offering you better shipping discounts as well as unlimited staff accounts and advanced reporting.
+If you're looking to start your ecommerce business from scratch today then Shopify is a great choice.
+Additionally, as your business grows, Shopify can grow to match where you're at by offering better shipping discounts as well as unlimited staff accounts and advanced reporting.

 Read a thorough review of Shopify here.

-Whereas hosted means that you pay for the solution and the hosting is packaged with it, self-hosted means that you need to find your own hosting and pay for it.
+Hosted means you pay for the solution and web hosting comes as part of the package.
+Whereas with self-hosting, you'll need to find your own hosting and pay for it.

 Is WooCommerce suitable for me?

-If you are looking to start your own store on a budget and have a decent knowledge of hosting and web development then WooCommerce is the option for you!
+If you're looking to start your own store on a budget, and have a decent knowledge of hosting and web development, then WooCommerce is the option for you!

-Also ideal if you already have a WordPress and you know how to operate that.
+It's also ideal if you already have a WordPress account and know how to operate that.

 Read a thorough review of WooCommerce here.

-There are two versions, one is what they call an open-source solution similar to WooCommerce where you need to purchase your own domain and hosting.
+There are two versions; one called the 'open-source solution,' similar to WooCommerce where you need to purchase your own domain and hosting.

-Whereas you could probably recognise a Shopify store just by looking at it, Magento has a massive range of themes that can make your website look totally unique.
+Whereas you could probably recognize a Shopify store just by looking at it, Magento has a massive range of themes to make your website look unique.

 Is Magento suitable for me?

-If you are starting up you may consider the free open-source option.
-The hosted solution isn’t suitable for companies who are just starting up.
+If you're starting up, you may consider the free open-source option.
+The hosted solution isn’t suitable for fledgling companies.

-If your business takes off and you feel you need more flexibility with your website then Magento would be ideal.
+If your business takes off and you need more flexibility with your website, then Magento is ideal.

 Read a thorough review of Magento here.

-At $ 29.95 the lowest end pricing plan is affordable and their themes and app store are full of great options.
-The backend is very intuitive though which makes it accessible even for people who aren’t that confident with an ecommerce website builder.
+Their lowest pricing plan stands at an affordable $ 29.95, and their themes and app store are full of great options.
+The backend is very intuitive making it accessible even for those who aren’t confident using ecommerce website builders.

-Similar to Shopify, support is available 24/7 to ensure you are getting the answers to those questions that will undoubtedly crop up early on!
+Similar to Shopify, support is available 24/7 to ensure you're getting those much-needed answers to your questions.
+These always crop up early on!

 Is BigCommerce suitable for me?

-If you are ambitious and see your business taking off very quickly then BigCommerce is a great tool to support that.
+If you're ambitious and see your business taking off very quickly, then BigCommerce is a great tool to support that.

-It’s very accessible, has a range of backend features for discounts and coupons and also offers you the chance to sell through Facebook.
+It’s very accessible and has a range of backend features for discounts and coupons.
+Not to mention, it also offers you the chance to sell through Facebook.

 Read a full review of BigCommerce.